natashasaki/IntelRealSense_for_SLAM/README.md

 # Intel Realsense Cameras to do SLAM

 This project involves using Intel Realsense D415 and T265 cameras to achieve SLAM (D435 camera should also work with this).
 Specifically, this is done using **rtabmap**.
-(SLAM using ocupancy mapping branch of realsense-ros instead of rtabmap discussed in excel file).
+SLAM using ocupancy mapping branch of realsense-ros instead of rtabmap discussed in excel file.

 ## Getting Started